-Information about performance at Sir Christopher Hatton Academy can be found at Sir Christopher Hatton Academy - Find school and college performance data in England - GOV.UK (find-school-performance-data.service.gov.uk)
+Information about performance at Sir Christopher Hatton Academy can be found at: Sir Christopher Hatton Academy - Compare school and college performance data in England - GOV.UK (compare-school-performance.service.gov.uk)

-In 2021-2022, 56% of pupils achieved grades 5 to 9 GCSEs, in both English and Mathematics.
+In 2022-2023, 55% of pupils achieved grades 5 to 9 GCSEs, in both English and Mathematics.
+In 2022, 56% of pupils achieved grades 5 to 9 GCSEs, in both English and Mathematics.
 In 2021, 54% of pupils achieved grades 5 to 9 GCSEs, in both English and Mathematics.
-In 2020, 57% of pupils achieved grades 5 to 9 GCSEs, in both English and Mathematics.
-All of these levels of attainment are higher than both the pre-covid pandemic national figure of 50% in 2019 and the national figure for 2022 of 49%.
+All of these levels of attainment are higher than the national figure for 2023 of 45% and the Local Authority average of 40%.

-In 2021-2022, the Progress 8 score for Sir Christopher Hatton Academy was +0.84.
-This means on average each student who completed GCSE tests in 2022 achieved just under 1 grade higher than that achieved nationally by all GCSE students nationally.
+In 2022-2023, the Progress 8 score for Sir Christopher Hatton Academy was +0.59.
+This means on average each student who completed GCSE tests in 2022 achieved more than half a grade more per GCSE examination than that achieved nationally by all GCSE students.
 This is significantly better progress than that achieved nationally.
-For pupils identified as qualifying for pupil premium payments the progress score was +0.61.
-Using the EEF Families of Schools tool, Sir Christopher Hatton Academy remains the highest achieving school for pupil premium students.
-See the table below for comparative data.
+For pupils identified as qualifying for pupil premium payments the progress score was +0.35.
+This achievement consolidates the historical position of achievement for disadvantaged pupils who attend the academy.
+Compared to similar schools, disadvantaged pupils at Hatton progress at a significantly faster rate than that achieved by almost every other local secondary academy and much faster than disadvantaged pupils nationally.
+This has now been the case since 2017, a track record of success for all of our pupils, but particularly those classed as disadvantaged.